AlanCS/Database-Utilities/README.md

-Database-Utilities
+# Database-Utilities
 ==================

-Helper that saves you time in managing your SQL Server database (2000, 2005, 2008, 2012) and developing to it.
+Standalone software that saves you time by allowing advanced searches and some code generation for SQL Servers 2000, 2005, 2008, 2012.

 Take a look at the quick tour in the video "tour.mp4"